gismo/gismo/deploy/README.txt

 * Solution 2: use the provided main.cpp and Makefile (in unix-based systems)

 Copy the provided "Makefile" and main.cpp to a folder of your choice.
-You need to update the variable GISMODIR to point to your install directory where G+Smo is found:
+You need to edit the Makefile and update the variable GISMODIR to point to your install directory where G+Smo is found:

 GISMODIR :=/path/to/install